In the land of Christmas!

 Many people think that Sami culture is only the radiance of ancestral traditions: colourful costumes, traditional specialities and handicrafts or reindeer herding.

 But the Sami heritage has remained alive and has even evolved!
-In Lapland, you can visit a Sámi village and experience their way of life: dog sledding, Sami tent camps, reindeer watching…
+In Lapland, you can visit a Sámi village and experience their way of life: dog sledding, Sami tent camps, and reindeer watching…

 An unforgettable experience!